 You might be wondering, “What jobs do economics majors get?”
 Many people aren’t aware of the kinds of jobs and career paths a person with an economics major can pursue.
 You may be surprised to learn of the versatility this degree can offer for economics graduates.
 As we mentioned, you may find yourself in various work settings with your understanding of economics and your ability to analyze data.
 That’s because an economics degree can prepare you for a broad range of positions, including those in economic development, financial economics, and international trade, for instance.
 The most obvious position for economics majors is, of course, economist.

 There are many career opportunities for these economics professionals.
-Economists are employed in business, academic, government, and private industry settings.
+Economists are employed in business, academia , government agencies, and private industry settings.
 The level of degree you will need depends on the specifications of the position.
-However, most economists require at least a bachelor’s level education.
-Advanced positions will require a master’s, and teaching positions at the college level often call for a PhD.
+However, most economists require undergraduate majors.
+Advanced positions will require a master’s, and teaching positions at the higher education level often call for a PhD.

 What can you do with an economics degree?